JayKaku/Blog-WebApp/README.md

 # Blog Frontend

-A Blogging page forntend mad as a task for M.A.D.
+A blog page frontend made as a task for M.A.D.
 Club TSEC to get a better understanding of ReactJs

 ## Features

 - Landing Page
 - Category Page to choose from
-- Blog Page where you could let your idea flow, create blog and delete them too by simply clicking on it
+- Blog Page where you could let your ideas flow, create blog and delete them too by simply clicking on them

 ## Images